-613-520-2600 x3244 datascience@scs.carleton.ca
+613-520-2600 x8751 CUIDS@Carleton.ca

-COLLABORATIVE MASTER'S IN DIGITAL HUMANITIES
+COLLABORATIVE SPECIALIZATION IN DIGITAL HUMANITIES

 Exploring the cutting edge of humanities research.

 Carleton University's Collaborative Specialization in Digital Humanities offers more breadth in this growing field than any other Canadian program.
 It gives students the opportunity to explore ways in which digital technologies are changing how we understand art, film, music, literature and popular culture; how we develop new forms of collective memory; and how we create global communities and intercultural dialogue.